 Rebuilding is more time consuming as it will involve redesign as well as development work, and requires more time to ensure all functionality is working correctly.
 If your site has issues that affect its functionality, and which can’t be fixed by changing its design, then a complete rebuild is probably in order.

 While it’s impossible to predict the future, and what the next big thing will be, every website Vu builds is designed to be as future-proof as possible.
 Not only will it be responsive, which isn’t a trend but a necessity in a world of mobile browsing, but it will be built in such a way that any future updates can be done as quickly and efficiently as possible.

-If your site is in need of a rebuild or redesign get in touch with Vu today, if you’re not sure which you need we’ll help you to define the scope of the project and determine the best course of action for your business.
-Where possible we can take on an existing site, saving the client time and money.
+If your site is in need of a rebuild or redesign get in touch with Vu today, if you’re not sure which you need we’ll help you to define the scope of the project the digital marketing strategy and determine the best course of action for your business.

 Do you know anyone who may be interested in this project?